Science 10 and Foundations and Precalculus Math 10 or permission from the course teacher.

-Each unit test and the final exam has a practice test identical in length and style to the real test to help students prepare and study.
+Each unit take home test and the 2 terms tests have a practice test identical in length and style to the real test to help students prepare and study.

 Student-paced – Students are asked to complete a schedule for themselves using the built in scheduler as one of the first activities in the course.
 This will give students the big picture of their commitment and progress towards completion.